sourlemon11/sourlemon11.github.io/pages/2_about.md

 ## About me

 I'm a Mechanical Engineer with interests in programming, and orbital mechanics.
-I recently graduated at Rutgers School of Engineering and I'm looking for a place to work.
+I recently graduated at Rutgers School of Engineering and I thought this would be the best place to document my projects.